diffblue/gitlab/doc/development/gitlab_flavored_markdown/specification_guide/index.md

 - It has a nested structure corresponding to the example and type of entry it refers to.
 - It extensively uses [YAML anchors and aliases](https://yaml.org/spec/1.2.2/#692-node-anchors) to avoid duplication of `regex`/`replacement` pairs and allow them to be shared across multiple examples.
-- The YAML anchors use a naming convention based on the index number of the example, in order to ensure unique anchor names and avoid naming conflicts.
+- The YAML anchors use a naming convention based on the index number of the example, to ensure unique anchor names and avoid naming conflicts.

 `glfm_specification/input/gitlab_flavored_markdown/glfm_example_normalizations.yml` sample entries: